 - A purchaser may require this as a condition of sale;

 - The local Planning Authority may require this before approving changes in land use or site redevelopment; or

 - Your financial institution may require this before lending money to purchase a property.

 EPA Tasmania maintains a number of databases including:

 - The Contaminated Sites Unit database for records of land and water contamination;

 - The Environmentally Relevant Land Use Register (ERLUR) for selected potentially contaminating activities that may have been historically (prior to 1992) undertaken;

 - The Underground Petroleum Storage System (UPSS) database for records of UPSS;

-- The New Environmental Licensing and Monitoring System (NELMS) database for permits or notices that may have been issued (i.e. sites the EPA Division regulates); and
+- The New Environmental Licensing and Monitoring System (NELMS) database for permits or notices that may have been issued (i.e. sites EPA Tasmania regulates); and

-- The Incidents & Complaints database for any records of complaints or notification of incidents received by the EPA Division.
+- The Incidents & Complaints database for any records of complaints or notification of incidents received by EPA Tasmania.